 Once we know the audience and goal, we craft content designed to excel in both readability and search performance:

-• Optimized for search: Structured data, keyword placement, internal linking, and other technical elements ensure search engines understand and rank our content.
+- Optimized for search: Structured data, keyword placement, internal linking, and other technical elements ensure search engines and large language models understand and cite our content.

 Step 3: We Inject Human Expertise